Fibre Sanding Discs

-What difference does the back up pad make for sanding discs?
+What difference does the back up pad make to the use of sanding discs?

-Sanding / fibre discs are bonded to a thin layer of vulcanised fibre which makes them quite flexible in use.
-To reduce that flexiblity then selcting the correct back up pad will make all the difference.
+Sanding / fibre discs are bonded to a thin layer of vulcanised fibre, which makes them quite flexible in use.
+To reduce that flexiblity, selecting the correct back up pad will make all the difference.

 FIZ pads: The 'Z' stands for soft.
 These are most commonly used with the surface conditioning discs for final finishing

-FIW pads: This is our intermediate back up pad. use for general purpose and low aggression sanding.
+FIW pads: This is our intermediate back up pad.
+Use this for general purpose and low aggression sanding.

 Which sanding disc should I use for sanding stainless steel sheet metal tig welds?

-If you care about life and good control of your process then we would recommend our FX P80 or even P120 grit Cibo Ceramic discs, particularly if you need to finish the stainless steel afterwards.
+If you care about life and good control, then we would recommend our FX P80 or P120 grit Cibo Ceramic discs, particularly if you need to finish the stainless steel afterwards.

-If the finish is less important then the FX 60 grit Cibo Cermic discs will obviously give a much faster cut rate and a longer disc life.
+If the finish is less important, then the FX 60 grit Cibo Cermic discs will give a much faster cut rate and a longer disc life.

 Which sanding disc works best on galvanized metal?

-When sanding galvanized metal the most common application is for the removal of excess metal on the surface in preparation for painting.
-Too high aggression could easily result in grinding through the galvanized surface so we would recommend our KFK aluminium oxide sanding discs in P80 or P120 grit on the FIW or FIZ back up pads.
+When sanding galvanized metal, the most common application is the removal of excess metal on the surface in preparation for painting.
+Too much aggression could easily result in grinding through the galvanized surface, so we would recommend our KFK aluminium oxide sanding discs in P80 or P120 grit on the FIW or FIZ back up pads.